timdittmann/gnssrefl_jupyter_github/README.md

 #### Option 1: build and run docker container using dockerhub <a name="Dockerhub"></a>
 Navigate to the directory where you would like to have output data stored.
 Note that the code will create a directory called Files where the final data will be stored for you locally.
+NOTE: If you would like to make your own notebook and keep the changes if you need to remove/update the docker - you can place the notebook in the Files folder.

 Then run:
 `docker run -it -v $(pwd)/Files:/home/jovyan/gnssrefl_jupyter/Files -p 8888:8888 --name='gnssrefl_jupyter' -e GRANT_SUDO=yes --user root --restart=unless-stopped unavdocker/gnssrefl_jupyter:latest`